espressif/idf-eclipse-plugin/README.md

 The idf eclipse plugin allows you to debug the core dump if any crash occurs on the chip and the configurations are set.
 Currently only the UART core dump capture and debugging is supported.

-To enable core dump debugging for a project you need to enable it first in the sdkconfig.
+To enable core dump debugging for a project:
+1. You need to enable it first in the sdkconfig.
 Launch the sdkconfig in project root by double clicking on it which will open the configuration editor.
 <br/>
-Click on the the `Core Dump` from the settings on the left. and select Data Destination as `UART`.
+1. Click on the the `Core Dump` from the settings on the left. and select `Data Destination` as `UART`.
 ![](docs/images/CoreDumpDebugging/sdkconfig_editor.png)

 This will enable the core dump debugging and whenever you connect a serial monitor for that project if any crash occurs it will load the dump and open a debug perspective in eclipse to let you diagnose the dump where you can view all the information in the core dump.

 You can view the registers stack trace and even view the value of variables in stack frame.

-To exit the debug session simply press stop button.
+To exit the debug session: simply press stop button.

 <a name="deviceFirmwareUpgrade"></a>